slcmpunk/docker/docs/reference/run.md

 Similarly the operator can set the **hostname** with `-h`.

+### TMPFS (mount tmpfs filesystems)

+    --tmpfs=[]: Create a tmpfs mount with: container-dir[:<options>], where options are the same as can be specified by the `mount -t tmpfs -o` command.

+    Underlying content from the "container-dir" is copied into the tmpfs.

+    $ docker run -d --tmpfs /run:rw,noexec,nosuid,size=65k my_image

 ### VOLUME (shared filesystems)

     -v=[]: Create a bind mount with: [host-dir:]container-dir[:<options>], where